-EBB 344/3 - Mechanical Metallurgy
+EBB 345/3: Mechanical Behavior of Materials

-Objective: To introduce all the aspects related to the mechanical behavior of metals.
+To introduce all the aspects related to the mechanical behavior of materials.

-Mechanical metallurgy is the area of metallurgy which is concerned primarily with the response of metals to forces or loads.
-It is a combination of many disciplines and many approaches to understand the response of materials to forces including strength of materials, theories of elasticity and plasticity, where a metal is considered to be a homogeneous material.
-The determination of the relationship between the metallurgical behavior and structure is the main interest of this course in order to minimize the possibility of failure.
-This course emphasizes on testing of metal based on acceptable standards, i.e. tensile, hardness, impact, fatigue, creep and wear, including data analysis and explaining the mechanics of the various failure modes.
+Mechanical behaviour of materials concerned primarily with the response of various kinds of materials including metals, ceramics and polymers to forces or loads.
+It is a combination of many disciplines and many approaches to understand the response of materials to forces including strength of materials, theories of elasticity and plasticity, where a component is considered to be homogeneous materials.
+The determination of the relationship between the materials behaviour and engineering structure is the main interest of this course in order to minimize the possibility of failure.
+This course emphasizes on testing of materials based on acceptable standards, i.e. tensile, hardness, impact, fatigue, creep and wear, including data analysis and explaining the mechanics of the various failure modes.

-EBB300/3: Engineering Statistics
+EBB 300/3: Engineering Statistics